gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `custom_scripts`**

 You can write scripts and get them executed by the program after backup/restore/switch_profile operations are finished.
-This is useful for extra modifications to your partitions from initramfs environment.
+This is useful for extra modifications to your partitions from the initramfs environment.

 -----